Currawong Workers' Holiday Camp: History

 'The idea of affordable and improving holidays in natural surrounds took off after the Great War following the lead of camping, bushwalking, amateur fishing and national park movements.
 In the 1930s annual workers camps, some as big as temporary towns (often using ex-Army bell tents and bush mess facilities) were popular.
 YMCA camps, an American import, began in the late 1920s and the National Fitness Movement, a Canadian concept, took off from 1940 when volunteers built a camp at Patonga on Pittwater.'.
 There was also the example of the Eureka Youth League (EYL) camps in Victoria and NSW, one of the youth movements associated with left-wing unions and the Communist Party of Australia.

 The development of purpose built "resorts" by trade unions increased substantially after World War II.
-Due to the critical shortage of accommodation after the war, many holiday homes were let for permanent rental and demand put such places was out of the reach of the average worker.
+Due to the critical shortage of accommodation after the war, many holiday homes were let for permanent rental and demand put such places out of the reach of the average worker.
 Changes to labour legislation at this time also contributed.
-The Labor Government introduced two week's annual leave in 1944 and a 40-hour week in 1947.
+The Labor Government introduced two weeks annual leave in 1944 and a 40-hour week in 1947.
 James Kenny, assistant secretary of the Labor Council of New South Wales advocated that families should be able to holiday with their families in affordable accommodation and he put to the Labor Council that a holiday camp should be established.
 Not all agreed that this was entirely the motive and Jim Hagan, University of Wollongong Professorial Fellow and historian believes that the unions considered that by uniting people with a common cause, loyalty to the Labor movement was reinforced.